By Lee Jeffries

 If you’ve never looked earnestly into someone’s eyes and uttered those words, you were never a college sophomore.
 And you certainly haven’t gone road-tripping up the Central California coast with a quiver of kayaks.

 Stay with me here.
 No time for fine-tuning.
-I’ve given myself 20 minutes to write this because we’re loaded up for another trip and we need to get through L.A. before the traffic gets bad.
+I’ve given myself 20 minutes to write this because we’re loaded up to go road tripping again, and we need to get through L.A. before the traffic gets bad.
 If you want the CliffsNotes version, here it is: Paddling is awesome, and it’s even more fun with a bunch of friends in cool places.
 Plus, funny things happen on the road.

 Our trip begins on a Tuesday evening in Southern California.
 We’ve just sent an issue to the printer and are way behind on the next one.
 In other words, it’s an ordinary day at the offices of Canoe & Kayak magazine.

 We’ve got some sea kayaks to test and people to meet.
 Vincent Shay runs Avila Beach Paddlesports, an outfitting business in an overlooked beach town about an hour north of where the concrete ends and the Real California begins.
 He’s a pioneering surf kayaker and all-around waterman who spends most days herding tourists on sit-on-top kayaks through a maze of rock gardens near Shell Beach.
 Today, we are those tourists.